TomPace101/nanopore_diffusion/notes.md

 and then derived classes with data extraction methods appropriate to both the equation and the geometry definition (not the parameter values).
 The use of parametric locations could help with this.

-This, again, could be handled by customizations (see above).
+This could be handled by customizations.

 _TODO_ use pathlib.Path for paths
 Or maybe subclass it.